schaall/snake/README.md

 # Info
-This is an environment designed to be used for training machine learning agents on snake.
+This is an environment designed to be used for training machine learning agents on the game snake.

 <br>